cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script display the content list of the current directory
+this script to change the directory to home directory